Bruce Mines: Marina

+The Bruce Mines Marina and Waterfront is located in the center of Bruce Mines.

 Sports teams

 Hockey

 Minor hockey has been a major part of Bruce Mines sports, with teams that date back to the early 1930s.
 The two most famous Bruce Mines hockey teams are the Bruce Mines Copper Kings and the Copper Bay Flames.
 Together, they garnered more trophies than any other local teams, which are on display at the Bruce Mines Arena.
 In 2001, local hockey basically stopped dead in its tracks due to lack of interest to play in Bruce Mines.
 There hasn't been a team since then.
 However, there are still games being played there such as the annual "Grudge Match", "Women's Tournament", and "Men's 3-on-3 Tournament".

 Soccer

 Bruce Mines partners with Desbarats to participate in soccer, in a local league with St. Joseph Island, and Echo Bay.

 Transportation

 Ontario Northland provides intercity motor coach service to Bruce Mines as a flag stop along its Sault Ste.
 Marie–Sudbury–North Bay–Ottawa route, with one bus a day each headed eastbound and westbound from Sunday to Friday, with no service on Saturdays.